catduckgnaf/springboard-dev/README.md

 I created this, with the correct dependancies, versions, and requirements.
 Because I was switching between 5+ different machines during coursework.
 In addition to other projects.

-Code from anywhere, install all the useful vs code extensions and settings
+Code from anywhere, install all the useful vs code extensions and settings.
+Codespace is a work in progress!

-Use in browser for when all you kids who thought you were cool using a mac lose access to vs code

-but in the mean time, you can also open in vs code. more instructions unlikely to come.
+In the mean time, you can also open in vs code, follow the prompts and you are good to go! more instructions unlikely to come.

-I plan to add starter code for various languages, tips and tricks
+Note, the first time it may take a while to open inside the container.

 # Getting Started: